+THE MINOR

-THE MINOR - To complement a major or to develop a competence in a second area of interest, the Catawba student may choose to acquire a minor field of study.
+To complement a major or to develop a competence in a second area of interest, the Catawba student may choose to acquire a minor field of study.
 Eighteen to twenty-one semester hours of course work are required for a minor, depending on the field of study.
 Courses used to fulfill requirements in a student's major may be used to meet requirements in a minor as well.
 In addition, students must achieve a minimum 2.00 cumulative grade point average in their minor with no more than one "D" grade on courses taken for the minor.
 At least 50% of the hours in the minor must be completed at Catawba College.
 The student must declare for a minor through the Registrar.
 No more than one course can be substituted by the Department without approval from the Academic Policies and Standards Committee.

-In addition to the fields in which majors are offered, Catawba offers minors in the following fields: Athletic Coaching, Creative Writing, Dance, Economics, Information Systems, Marketing, Secondary/Special Subjects Education and Studio Art.
+Catawba offers minors in the following fields: